 How to Choose the Right Gas Chainsaw

-To decide upon the best gas chainsaw you first have to spend a little time to learn some of the basics about chainsaws.
+To decide upon the best value gas chainsaw you first have to spend a little time to learn some of the basics about chainsaws.
 Unlike some power tools, chainsaws are a little more complex than the average tool.
 More importantly, they’re dangerous if not used with care, attention and a strong commitment to following safe operating procedures.
 My point is that if you’re new to chainsaws then you should begin learning the basics by reading my Chainsaw Buying Guide.

 Husqvarna 445 — Good Pick for an Older, No Frills, Gas Chainsaw